huggingface/transformers/docs/source/custom_datasets.rst

 .. note::

-    For a more in-depth example of how to fine-tune a model for text classification, take a look at this `notebook <https://colab.research.google.com/github/huggingface/notebooks/blob/master/examples/text_classification.ipynb>`_.
+    For a more in-depth example of how to fine-tune a model for text classification, take a look at the corresponding `PyTorch notebook <https://colab.research.google.com/github/huggingface/notebooks/blob/master/examples/text_classification.ipynb>`_ or `TensorFlow notebook <https://colab.research.google.com/github/huggingface/notebooks/blob/master/examples/text_classification-tf.ipynb>`_.

 Load IMDb dataset
 ~~~~~~~~~~~~~~~~~